Public image of Taylor Swift: Sexual harassment

 In January 2024, artificial intelligence (AI)-generated deepfake pornographic images portraying Swift spread across multiple social media platforms, provoking criticism and calls for legislative reform from the White House and SAG-AFTRA.
 Twitter suspended several accounts that posted the controversial images, with one tweet of the screenshot of the images receiving over 47 million views before the account was finally suspended.
 Twitter also temporarily blocked searches of "Taylor Swift" on the platform.
 U.S. Senators Dick Durbin, Lindsey Graham, Amy Klobuchar and Josh Hawley subsequently introduced the DEFIANCE (Disrupt Explicit Forged Images and Non-Consensual Edit) Act to federally prohibit digitally forged media that depict an identifiable person without their consent.
 As per the cybersecurity company McAfee, Swift is the world's most deepfaked celebrity.
 She has trademarked pornographic website domain names, such as "taylorswift.porn" and "taylorswift.adult", to prevent them from being misused, in a measure known as cybersquatting.
+After the AI boom in 2026, in light of the earlier deepfake controversy, Swift filed to trademark her voice and appearance against fake reproductions.